mazipan/hello-open-source/README.md

 ## Next Step 🚀

-This repo will introduce you into Open Source flow, we expect you will know how you fork repository, how branching works, how to create pull request and other things about contribution to open source code.
+This repo will introducing Open Source flow, we expect you will know how to fork repository, how branching works, how to create pull request and other things about contribution to open source code.
 After you know the basics thing, we hope you will not stop here.

-Please keep contribute to any open source code.
+**Please keep contribute to any open source code.**

 ------